TerryLee77/TerryLee77.github.io/_pages/about.md

 ## News {#News}

-- 2024.10: Submitted a paper about LLMs and Causal Discovery to ICLR'25 as first author.
-Thanks Yongqiang and Chenxi for their help!
+- 2025.06: Our paper about [LLM causality in experiment design](https://arxiv.org/abs/2503.01139) is accepted as oral presentation in [ICML SIM Workshop](https://sites.google.com/view/sim-icml2025).